 Demerara Cardamom Whiskey Sour

-The 2:1 ratio gives this syrup a longer shelf life than 1:1 syrups due to higher sugar concentration.
+The 2:1 ratio gives demerara syrup better room-temperature stability than 1:1 syrups, but refrigeration is always best practice.
 Demerara’s retained molasses does not significantly affect shelf life compared to white sugar at the same ratio.

 Method